Libera-Chat/libera-chat.github.io/content/_guides/clients.md

 [ZNC](https://znc.in) is a popular stand-alone bouncer.

+[The Lounge](https://thelounge.chat) is a self-hosted web IRC client that's always connected.

 Some other clients have bouncers built in to them but it is not their main purpose.
 These include [Quassel](https://quassel-irc.org/), [Weechat](https://weechat.org/), and [Irssi](https://irssi.org/).